eficode-academy/rf-advanced-web-katas/exercises/01-rest-api.md

 ---

 <details>
-  <summary>Create a new form using <code>POST</code> and verify it succeeded.</summary>
+  <summary>Create a new form using <code>POST</code> and verify it succeeded</summary>

 <br/>

-Again, let's create a new test case.
+Again, let's implement the next test case.
 This time, need to make a `POST` request to create a new form to our website and verify the form creation was successful.
 The endpoint to create a new form is `/api/forms`.

-- Create a new test case named `Post New Form And Verify Creation Succeeded`.
+- Implement the test case named `Post New Form And Verify Creation Succeeded`.

 For our test case, it's enough to specify our form with an `id` and `name`.
-The data is regular JSON, and it's going to be static, so let's create a variable for that in the `Variables` table.
+The data is regular JSON, and it's going to be static.
+A variable suggestion `NEW_FORM_DATA` has been included in the test file.

-- Create a variable `NEW_FORM_DATA` and make it a JSON with an `id` and `name` with values of your choice.

 <details>
   <summary>RESTinstance</summary>

 As with `GET`, the RESTinstance keyword for `POST` is simply `Post`.
-We can use our `NEW_FORM_DATA` variable as the body for our `Post`.
+We can use the `NEW_FORM_DATA` variable as the body for our `Post`.

 > The keywords are not case-sensitive, so `post`, `Post`, and `POST` work equally well.